How many ways are there to say hello in Italian?

-Italians love to say hello to one another.
-They don’t limit themselves to words, but follow up their greetings with hugs or kisses on the cheeks (that always come in three’s!).
+Italians have a rich social life and love to greet each other.
+They don’t limit themselves to words, but follow up their greetings with hugs or kisses on the cheeks (which always come in threes!).

-Friends usually favor hugs, while relatives exchange kisses on both cheeks after not seeing each other for some time.
-For this reason, Italian national holidays such as Christmas and Easter are very warm, welcomed and wet.
+For this reason, Italian national holidays such as Christmas and Easter are very warm, welcoming, and wet.

 How do you say hello in Italian?

 Let’s start with the most common Italian greeting.
-This is so internationally popular that there’s a good chance you already know what word I’m about to teach you.
+This one is so internationally popular that there’s a good chance you already know the word I’m about to teach you.

-Ciao is universally known as the Italian greeting par excellence (per eccellenza, remember we’re learning Italian here?).
-It’s not a universal greeting, however, as you can only use it in informal scenarios.
+Ciao is universally known as the Italian greeting par excellence, per eccellenza.
+It’s not a universal greeting, however, as it can only be used in informal scenarios.

-Kids use it with other kids, as well as friends and people who have known each other for a long time.
-You can use it for either starting or ending a conversation, regardless on the time of day, so you can use it from early morning until late at night.
+Children use it to greet each other, as do friends and people who have known each other for a long time.
+You can use it to start or end a conversation, regardless of the time of day, so you can use it from early morning until late at night.

-This Italian hello might ring a bell if you study or happened to study Latin at school.
+This expression for saying hello in Italian might ring a bell if you study Latin or happened to study Latin in school.

 Note for Latin learners: the Italian v is pronounced as a… v.
-Not as u.
+Not as “oo”.

 Hello, good day